segmentio/segment-docs/src/connections/destinations/catalog/matcha/index.md

 ### Screen

-Send [Screen](/docs/connections/spec/screen) calls to Matcha to leverage mobile information in the scoring.
+Send [Screen](/docs/connections/spec/screen) calls to Matcha to use mobile information in the scoring.
 For example:

 ```obj-c
 [[SEGAnalytics sharedAnalytics] screen:@"Home"];